-The definition of beauty has many interpretations, but whether you’re talking awe-inspiring landscapes (or wildlife), feats of architecture, or cultural immersion, these 24 destinations are the most beautiful places in the world IOHO.
-Just try and take a bad picture—we dare you.
+The definition of beauty has many interpretations, but whether you’re talking awe-inspiring landscapes or wildlife, feats of architecture, or cultural immersion, these 24 destinations are the most beautiful places in the world, IOHO.
+Just try to take a bad picture—we dare you.

 The rose-colored buildings that comprise Rajasthan’s capital city, either built from natural red sandstone or painted to look so, have earned Jaipur its nickname as “The Pink City.”
 The Mogul architecture is mesmerizing, especially the Royal City Palace and its most famous section known as Hawa Mahal, or “Palace of the Winds”—a façade of 953 windows built so royal women could look down on street life unseen.